threefoldtecharchive/0-stor/client/README.md

 ## Important

-- 0-stor server is JUST a simple key/value store
+- 0-db server is JUST a simple key/value store
 - splitting, compression, encryption, and replication is the responsibility of client
-- you need at least etcd v3
+- you need at least etcd v3 if you want to use `etcd` as metadata DB storage

 **Features**